Sheldon Rempal: Playing career

 At the conclusion of his entry-level contract, Rempal as an impending restricted free agent was not tendered a qualifying offer by the Kings and was released to free agency.
 On October 16, 2020, Rempal was signed to a one-year, two-way, league minimum contract with the Carolina Hurricanes.
 In the pandemic delayed season, Rempal appeared in three games with the Hurricanes before he was assigned to AHL affiliate, the Chicago Wolves for the remainder of his contract.

 As a free agent from the Hurricanes, Rempal was signed to a one-year, two-way contract with the Vancouver Canucks on July 28, 2021.

 On July 13, 2022, Rempal left the Canucks and was signed to a two-year, two-way contract with the Vegas Golden Knights.
 After spending all but one game of the 2022–23 season with Vegas' AHL affiliate, the Henderson Silver Knights, Rempal was recalled to Vegas on January 18, 2024, after recording a four-goal game for Henderson the day before.
 Rempal then recorded his first career NHL goal with Vegas on January 23, scoring on the power play against Ilya Sorokin of the New York Islanders.
 Just three days later against the New York Rangers, Rempal added his second career goal, deflecting a shot from Paul Cotter past Rangers goaltender Igor Shesterkin.

 After the conclusion of his contract with Vegas, Rempal went overseas, signing a one-year contract with Salavat Yulaev Ufa of the Kontinental Hockey League on July 2, 2024.
 After his lone season in Russia, Rempal returned to North America, signing a one-year contract with the Washington Capitals on July 7, 2025.
 On the commencement of the 2025–26 season, Rempal having cleared waivers was re-assigned to AHL affiliate, the Hershey Bears.
 He registered 4 appearances and posted 2 points with the Bears before he was placed on unconditional waivers in order for a mutual termination of his contract with the Capitals on October 23, 2025.
+Two days later, on October 27, Rempal returned to Salavat Yulaev Ufa on a one-year contract.